 Morrison says it in his testimony.

-Uh, and among the discussions I had with Dr. Hill in the transition was our team, uh, their strength and weaknesses in Fiona and others raised comments about Vinman's judgment.
+And among the discussions I had with Dr. Hill in the transition was our team, their strengths and weaknesses.

 And other concerns were raised that he was a leaker.

-And others said they circumvented Morrison, to whom he directly reports to express concerns about uh the call outside of normal channels.
+And others said they circumvented Morrison, to whom he directly reports to express concerns about the call outside of normal channels.

-I mean, this guy, you know, going advising the president of Ukraine on how to deal with the president's call And don't listen to Trump.
+I mean, this guy, you know, going, advising the president of Ukraine on how to deal with the president's call and don't listen to Trump.

-Uh, okay, that's a little bizarre.
+Okay, that's a little bizarre.

 But what you have is an unprecedented impeachment sham based on policy disagreements, based on opinions.